nilanshutwinkle/random-notes/Great Papers/README.md

 ### [Questioning the Lambda Architecture](https://www.oreilly.com/radar/questioning-the-lambda-architecture/) by Kreps

+## Efficient Estimation of Word Representations in Vector Space

+### [Efficient Estimation of Word Representations in Vector Space](https://arxiv.org/abs/1301.3781) by Mikolov et al (12pp)

 ## 2012

 ### [CAP Twelve Years Later: How the "Rules" Have Changed](https://www.infoq.com/articles/cap-twelve-years-later-how-the-rules-have-changed/) by Eric Brewer